 The native Chinese herb codonopsis (Codonopsis pilosula), known in Chinese medicine as dang shen, has a long history in treating autoimmune diseases.
 The roots of the codonopsis plant are used medicinally to treat a variety of inflammatory issues, including general weakness that results from an overactive immune response.

-With its soothing actions, codonopsis has a tonic action that is excellent for immunomodulation.
+With its soothing actions, codonopsis is an excellent tonic for immunomodulation.

 Note: If you suffer from liver problems, please consult a naturopath before taking codonopsis if you are already taking licorice.